Corcelles-les-Arts

 Corcelles-les-Arts ([kɔʁsɛl le.z‿aʁ]) is a commune in the Côte-d'Or department in eastern France.

 Population

-Mass Castle
+Masse Castle

-Mass Castle is in Corcelles-les-Arts and is a fifteenth century castle built in southeast Burgundy region of France.
+Masse Castle is a fifteenth century castle in Corcelles-les-Arts.
 It has been registered as a historic monument since 1976.
 This castle, fully restored and inhabited, has square walls with a small tower at each corner, and a classic style interior.
-The land surrounding Mass Castle was used for the mass production of consumer wine as late as the nineteenth century.
+The land surrounding Masse Castle was used for the production of consumer wine as late as the nineteenth century.